Some of these Ancient India Cities Names which existed in India can be stated as under:

 Ancient India Cities Names

-Aror – This place is located 8 km east of Rohri in present day Sindh, Pakistan.
+Aror – This place is located 8 km east of Rohri in present-day Sindh, Pakistan.
 It served as the ancient capital of Sindh and was once located on the banks of Indus River.
-The city was once the prime nucleus centre of commerce and trade.
-The main languages spoken by the people here in Aror were Hindi, Urdu, Punjabi and Sindhi.
-The religions followed by the people of Aror were Hinduism, Islam and Sikhism.
+The city was once the prime nucleus center of commerce and trade.
+The main languages spoken by the people here in Aror were Hindi, Urdu, Punjabi, and Sindhi.
+The religions followed by the people of Aror were Hinduism, Islam, and Sikhism.

 Bairat – This place was a highly celebrated and momentous town in the northern Jaipur District of Rajasthan.
 It is located 52 km north of Jaipur and 66 km west of Alwar.

 Kalibangan – Kalibangan was a town situated in Hanumangarh district of Rajasthan.
 The town was located upon the banks of Ghaggar River.
 This ancient city of India, Kalibangan has been since long considered, as the third important city amongst all the excavated Harappan sites, under the Indus-Sarasvati Valley Civilization.

 The word `Kalibangan` was derived from two words namely `Kala` and `Bhangan.` While Kali stands for black, Bhangan implies bangle.
 The city had received its name from the innumerable pieces of terracotta bangles which were excavated here, and to be preserved forever.

 Sravasti- Sravasti was a Buddhist religious and research center, located in the Gonda district of Uttar Pradesh.
 This ancient Indian city owns the supreme honor of sheltering Buddha for 24 rainy seasons in the Jetvana Gardens.